 Who doesn’t like some good ol’ Oreo cookies, especially when they are spiked with peanut butter and sunk into soft chocolate fudge.

-On the other hand, leaving behind sunshine, warm (um…HOT!) temperatures, amazing – and oh so cheap – Asian food, and an abundance of tropical fruit (ripe, juicy mangoes, papayas or pineapple anyone?) is everything but exciting.
+On the other hand, leaving behind sunshine, warmth (um…HOT!) temperatures, amazing – and oh so cheap – Asian food, and an abundance of tropical fruit (ripe, juicy mangoes, papayas or pineapple anyone?) is everything but exciting.
 Yes, Southeast Asia clearly has won our hearts!
-And already we can’t wait to come back.
+We’ve hardly left and we can’t wait to come back.

 However, monsoon season is about to start, so it will be nice to escape seemingly endless rain showers.
-And you know what I also won’t mind?
+You know what I also won’t mind?
 Being able to bake again!
-Aside from a short month on Bali we never had a place with an oven in Southeast Asia (I guess it is kind of counter-intuitive to put such a heat-producing machine in an already too warm kitchen).
+Aside from a short month in Bali we never had a place with an oven in Southeast Asia (I guess it is kind of counter-intuitive to put such a heat-producing machine in an already too warm kitchen).

-Aside from the original flavor (no Double Stuf though) they even have varieties here that I have never seen in North America.
+Aside from the original flavor (no Double Stuf though, sadly) they even have varieties here that I’ve never seen in North America.
 How would you like some Orange Ice Cream Oreos, or maybe Blueberry Ice Cream flavor?
-(Neither of those taste pretty good btw).
+(Neither of those taste good by the way).

-Double Delight – Peanut Butter&Chocolate Cream is much better already, but my absolute favorite Asian Oreo flavor is Strawberry.
+Double Delight – Peanut Butter & Chocolate Cream is much better, but my absolute favorite Asian Oreo flavor is Strawberry.
 I used them in this White Chocolate Fridge Cake.
-I heard there is a Berry Burst flavor available in North America now, but here it is just plain Strawberry flavor.
+I heard there is a Berry Burst flavor available in North America now, but here it is: just plain Strawberry flavor.
 Oh yum!
 (There may or may not be a few packages of these in my luggage right now.)

 Regular Oreos are also always a winner!
 In my last post on Moody Photography I already showed you that I had spiked up Oreo cookies with peanut butter.
 I came across this idea on Back For Seconds and thought they would be a fabulous add-in for my newly discovered easy chocolate fudge recipe.